bincrafters/bincrafters.github.io/about.md

 Bincrafters would not exist if not for Github, Bintray, Travis-CI, and Appveyor.
 Each plays a critical role in the packaging pipeline, and we are very grateful to these companies for providing these services.

 ## Sponsors
 Bincrafters relies on recurring monthly donations from commercial organizations to pay for increased concurrent build capacity with our CI providers.
 Our blog post about sponsorship here: [Bincrafters CI Sponsorship](https://bincrafters.github.io/2017/11/20/Continuous-Integration-Sponsorship/).
-Below is a list of our current sponsors, to whom we are extremely grateful:
+Below is a list of our current corporate sponsors pledging $100/month or more (and to whom we are extremely grateful):

 |Sponsor Name| Monthly Donation| Sponsor URL| Sponsor Description|
 |----------------|--------------------|---------------|-----------------------|